Your first workflow

 Hello, Adam!

 The first line is the sandbox banner.
-The workflow default row and the indented / rows are the live progress tree ( = step started, = step completed; (0s) is per-step elapsed time).
-The root workflow row is static; only nested steps emit / lines.
-The blank line and Hello, Adam! after PASS are the workflow return valuejaiph run prints it on stdout after a successful run.
+The workflow default row and the indented and rows are the live progress tree.
+A marks a step that has started, a marks a step that has finished, and (0s) is the elapsed time for that step.
+The root workflow row is static, and only nested steps print and lines.
+The blank line and Hello, Adam! after PASS are the workflow return value, which jaiph run prints on stdout after a successful run.

-The (no sandbox) banner reflects --unsafe: the workflow runs on the host with no container.
-Omit --unsafe and jaiph run uses the Docker sandbox by default; the banner then reads (Docker sandbox, fusefs) or (Docker sandbox, tmp workspace) depending on the host.
-If Docker is enabled but the daemon is unavailable, the CLI exits with E_DOCKER_NOT_FOUND rather than falling back to the host.
+The (Docker sandbox, unsafe) banner reflects --unsafe.
+The workflow runs on the host with no container, and the runtime prints a warning that the workflow has full access to your machine.
+If you omit --unsafe, jaiph run uses the Docker sandbox by default, and the banner then reads (Docker sandbox, snapshot).
+If Docker is enabled but the daemon is unavailable, the CLI exits with E_DOCKER_NOT_FOUND instead of falling back to the host.

 4. Inspect the run artifacts